Smartphones, tablets, and other mobile devices have dramatically changed the way we access and browse the web.

-One of the reasons that make Chrome such a powerful browser lies in the myriad of shortcuts that allow you to take full control of your browser without having to take your hands off the keyboard.
+One of the reasons Chrome is such a powerful browser is the myriad shortcuts that allow you to take full control of your browser without having to take your hands off the keyboard.

 Practice using these shortcuts to elevate your browsing game and be productive when browsing the Internet.

-If you need a shortcut not found on this list, go to the Google Chrome Shortcuts page.
+If you need a shortcut not found on this list, check out the Google Chrome Shortcuts page.

 - How to Change Your Default Search Engine in Chrome, Edge, Firefox & Safari

 - Google Chrome Update Introduces a New Type of Privacy Concern